-We are writing to invite patients to attend but you are welcome to make an appointment with our Health Care Assistant for a check if you meet the criteria above.
+Please ask at Reception if you would like to have a Health Check with our Health Care Assistant.
 She will then check your risk of heart disease, stroke, kidney disease and diabetes and you'll be offered personalised advice and support to help you lower that risk.

 Do you think you need physiotherapy?

 You can now see a physiotherapist without having to see your GP first.
 Just fill out the Physiotherapy Referral Form in full and send it to: